balajich/resilience4j-helloworld/retry/README.md

 - waitDuration: A fixed wait duration between retry attempts
 - retryExceptions: Configures a list of error classes that are recorded as a failure and thus are retried.
 Retry function will be invoked a maximum of three times.
 For each and every successive invocation  it will wait for 100 milliseconds.
-A retry will happen only when  **java.lang.RuntimeException** is thrown.
+A retry will happen only when  **org.springframework.web.client.HttpServerErrorException** is thrown by ServiceB.
 ```yaml
  resilience4j:
      retry: